amrohub/chess-game-prolog/README.md

 ---
 ### How to Run
-1. Ensure you have a Prolog environment installed.
+1. Ensure you have a Prolog environment installed like SLI-prolog.
 2. Load the project files (`utils.pl`, `pieces.pl`, `evaluator.pl`, `chessboard.pl`) into your Prolog console.
-3. Run the main predicate, which is typically `run.` or `play.`.
+3. Run the main predicate, which is `play.`.

 This program offers both a human-vs-human mode and a human-vs-AI mode where the AI provides advice.